apache/druid/docs/configuration/index.md

 ##### Prioritization strategies

 ###### Manual prioritization strategy
 With this configuration, queries are never assigned a priority automatically, but will preserve a priority manually set on the [query context](../querying/query-context.md) with the `priority` key.
-This mode can be explicitly set by setting `druid.query.scheduler.prioritization.strategy` to `none`.
+This mode can be explicitly set by setting `druid.query.scheduler.prioritization.strategy` to `manual`.

 ###### Threshold prioritization strategy